Phalcode/gamevault-docs/docs/advanced-usage/linux-client.md

    ![Creating a new Bottle](/img/linux/bottles/make_bottle.png)
 3. Inside your bottle click `Dependencies` and install `dotnetcoredesktop6`
    ![Configuring the .NET Core Dependency](/img/linux/bottles/dotnet.png)
+4. For fonts problems Inside your bottle click `Dependencies` and install `allfonts`
-4. Go back to the main page for your bottle and press `Run Executable...` and select `gamevault.exe`
+5. Go back to the main page for your bottle and press `Run Executable...` and select `gamevault.exe`

 ## Updating the Client